ZikangYuan/sr_lio/README.md

 rosbag play SEQUENCE_NAME.bag --clock -d 1.0
 ```

-### 4. Adjustment of "-r" when play rosbag

-**-r** is used to control the rosbag playback speed.
-For example, when we set **-r 0.2**, the playback speed of this operation is 1/5 of the original data acquisition rate.
-Theoretically, when the input LiDAR sweeps are reconstituted from 10 Hz to 30 Hz, we need to complete the processing of a sweep within (1000/30)ms. However, our system could not achieve such excellent computational efficiency on existing hardware platforms.
-By slowing down the playback of rosbag packets, we can give our system more time to process each sweep.

-The most significant parameters affecting the efficiency of our system are the registration times of ICP and the iteration times of each registration.
-Therefore, for each sequence, we test the time consumption with different number of ICP point cloud registration and different number of iteration solutions for each registration.
-For each test, we also record the pose accuracy (i.e., ATE) to explore how many registration and iterations are need to reach the best pose accuracy.
-The results are arranged in the following table. **Please refer to the Table VII of [our article](https://arxiv.org/abs/2210.10424) to select the "-r" parameter.**

 ## Citation

 If you use our work in your research project, please consider citing: